ben-denham/hgt-drupal/docs/index.md

-# Hitchhiker's Guide to Drupal
+# The Hitchhiker's Guide to Drupal

-Welcome to the HitchHiker's Guide to Drupal!
+Welcome to The Hitchhiker's Guide to Drupal!

 ## About this Guide